 Cons:

-Our Experience: Our Rhode Island Reds loved picking through this, but they wasted a lot until we started adding water to make a “porridge” (fermented feed).
+Our Experience: Our Rhode Island Reds loved picking through this, but they wasted a lot until we started adding water to make a “porridge” using fermented feed techniques.
 Once we did that, their gut health seemed excellent.

 2. Kalmbach Feeds Organic 17% Layer Crumbles